Ancestral Trauma: Healing the Ancestral Shadows

 Everyone carries some sort of ancestral trauma because we all have long lines of ancestry.
 The more healing that every member of your family has done before you, the less ancestral trauma you’ll take on yourself.
 Maybe you’ll even have a clean slate, but if you’re like most, you will need to do some healing.

-This is why it’s so important for us to all heal, because together we all dip into the collective.
+This is why it’s so important for us to all heal because together we all dip into the collective.
 If all of us focus on releasing the baggage we’re carrying, the future generations will benefit enormously.

 If a family line has been healed, then there will no longer be illness within newer generations, full stop.
 There will be no genetic illness, no dementia, no disabilities of any kind.
-All these things are manifestations of unresolved trauma in the ancestry, so if the healing is done, the future generations will have a clean slate coming into this world.
+All these things are manifestations of unresolved trauma in the ancestry, so if the healing is done, future generations will have a clean slate coming into this world.

 Breaking the chain